 City of Fife

 Not in City of Fife?
-Click here to choose your customized guide.
+Find your state's guide.

 Return Ballots By November 5

-Welcome to the Preview Edition of the Fuse Progressive Voters Guide to the 2024 November election!
-The Progressive Voters Guide compiles the information that allows you to make informed decisions about the races on your ballot, based on your values.
-We will continue making edits and adding candidates and ballot measures until voting begins in mid-October.
+Welcome to the Fuse Progressive Voters Guide to the 2024 November election!
+Since 2008, we've compiled information about candidates and ballot measures that allows you to make informed decisions about the races on your ballot, based on your values.
 You can learn about our partners and decision-making process here.
-Please share this guide with your friends and family!
+Please share this guide with your friends and family and vote by November 5!

 Statewide Ballot Measures